-- School-level Freshman On-Track data for the years 1997-2016 is currently available on the CPS Performance Data website.
-To obtain it, go to Related Links and click on School Data.
-Then navigate to Metrics > Freshman On-Track. - Student-level Freshman On-Track data-which is aggregated up to the school, area, and district levels for reporting and accountability purposes-is not available directly via website.
+- School-level Freshman On-Track data for the years 1997-2009 is currently available on the REA website.
+To obtain it, visit the REA homepage, then navigate to School and Citywide Reports->All Schools, then look for the Excel file called "Freshman On Track Rates" under the heading On Track Rates, 1997-2009. - Student-level Freshman On-Track data-which is aggregated up to the school, area and district levels for reporting and accountability purposes-is not available directly via website.
+However, it can be obtained on an as-needed basis by contacting Daisy Garcia (x32367) or Melva Ryan (x32536) of Central Office PM.